Kyle Jaros

 - The Political Economy of East Asian Development (undergraduate course)

-- Cities, States and Global Governance (elective for master of global affairs)
+- Cities, States and Global Governance (undergraduate course and elective for master of global affairs)

 - East Asia’s Global Cities (elective for undergraduate program in Asian studies)